Atlanta | How To Spend 24 Hours In Atlanta, Georgia

 HOW TO SPEND 24 HOURS IN ATLANTA

-I stayed at the Hotel Indigo which is right by the airport in College Park before I went on my trip up to the northeast part of Georgia.
-The hotel was conveniently located right by the MARTA Station.
+Before my road trip, I stayed at the Hotel Indigo.
+It’s located right by the airport in College Park.
+The hotel is conveniently located right by the MARTA Station.
 I don’t know how safe it is at night but during the day, it was easy and convenient to get into the city.
-If you have an extended layover in Atlanta before traveling off to another destination, this hotel is convenient, clean, and sufficient.
+If you have an extended layover in Atlanta before travelling off to another destination, this hotel is convenient, clean, and sufficient.

 If you’re staying in downtown Atlanta and want to conserve money, you can catch the MARTA at the airport.
 If you prefer, Atlanta is very Uber friendly.
 Obviously, there are taxis in Atlanta but I did not take any during my visit.